Avel Yenukidze

 Avel Safronovich Yenukidze (აბელ ენუქიძე, Abel Enukidze, /ka/; А́вель Сафро́нович Енуки́дзе; – 30 October 1937) was a prominent Georgian Old Bolshevik and, at one point, a member of the Central Committee of the All-Union Communist Party (b) in Moscow.
 In 1932, along with Mikhail Kalinin and Vyacheslav Molotov, Yenukidze cosigned the infamous "Law of Spikelets".
-In 1918 to 1935 Yenukidze served as the Secretary of the All-Russian Central Executive Committee and the Central Executive Committee of the Soviet Union.
+From 1918 to 1935, Yenukidze served as the Secretary of the All-Russian Central Executive Committee and the Central Executive Committee of the Soviet Union.

 He was the godfather of Joseph Stalin's wife Nadezhda Alliluyeva.
 He was shot during the Great Purge in 1937 and was rehabilitated posthumously.

 Early career

 Yenukidze was the son of peasants, born in a village in Kutaisi province, Georgia.
 In 1893 he moved to Tiflis to study and became involved in radical politics there while a student.
 In his autobiography, he noted:

 From the beginning of 1894 in Tiflis ... illegal student circles began to be organized.
 The circle in which I took part from 1894 had at first a semi-nationalist, semi-Marxist program.
 Since the spring of 1896, I have been a member of an already mixed circle, consisting of workers and students, and from that moment my Marxist education begins.

-After graduating from Tiflis Technical College, he was employed in the main workshop of the Transcaucasian railways in 1897–1900.
+After graduating from Tiflis Technical College, he was employed in the main workshop of the Transcaucasian Railways in 1897–1900.
 He joined the Russian Social Democratic Labour Party (RSDLP) in 1898.
 In 1899, he moved to Baku to work on the railways there, where he met and worked with Lado Ketskhoveli.
 Together they created Baku's first RSDLP organisation and helped create an underground printing press in Baku, used to print RSDLP literature.

-Yenukidze was arrested twice in 1902, escaped from the Tiflis Metekhi Castle in 1903 and lived in a cellar with the illegal printing press in Baku in 1903–06.
+Yenukidze was arrested twice in 1902, escaped from the Tiflis Metekhi Castle in 1903 and lived in a cellar with the illegal printing press in Baku in 1903–1906.
 After the split in the RSDLP, he joined the Bolshevik faction.
 He was arrested again in 1907, 1908, 1910 and 1911, but escaped every time, conducting party work in Transcaucasia, Rostov-on-Don, St. Petersburg and Finland during his periods of freedom.
 He first met with V. I. Lenin, whom he had known by correspondence since 1901, at a meeting of members of the Central Committee of the RSDLP in St. Petersburg at the end of 1905.

 In July 1914 he was arrested for the seventh time and in October of the same year he was exiled to Turukhansk, Yeniseysk Governorate.
 At the end of 1916 he was drafted into the army, where he served as a private in the 14th Siberian Rifle Regiment.